ppscon/CBOM/docs/PQC-READINESS-GUIDE.md

 - ✅ Quantum-safe in the future

 **Customer Message**:
-*"While competitors scramble to understand their quantum risk in 2030, you'll have completed a planned, tested, and compliant migration - because you started with QVS-CBOM and FIPS 140-3 in 2025."*
+*"While competitors scramble to understand their quantum risk in 2030, you'll have completed a planned, tested, and compliant migration - because you started with Aqua-CBOM and FIPS 140-3 in 2025."*

 ---

 **Next Steps**:
-1. Generate your first CBOM: `./qvs-cbom-darwin -mode file -dir /app -output-cbom`
+1. Generate your first CBOM: `./aqua-cbom-darwin -mode file -dir /app -output-cbom`
 2. Review quantum-vulnerable assets
 3. Schedule PQC planning workshop
 4. Present roadmap to leadership